d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 patch-wise over inputs; the GoogLeNet, which makes use of networks with parallel concatenations;
 residual networks (ResNet), which are the most popular go-to architecture today, and densely connected networks (DenseNet), which are expensive to compute but have set some recent benchmarks.

+At first sight,
+*deep* neural networks are simply networks with many layers, however, it is more complex to make such deep models work.
+Fortunately, the batch normalization and residual network techniques described in this chapter have offered two popular ideas for training and designing deep models.

 ```toc
 :maxdepth: 2